Grants for training and research

 BSBI Science & Research grants

-The window to apply for 2024 has now closed
+The window to apply for 2025 is now open

 This blogpost by a recent SRC Grant recipient gives you an idea of how helpful these grants can be.
 Please contact louise.marsh@bsbi.org, Secretary to the Committee, if you have any questions about Science & Research Grants.